Dash-Industry-Forum/DASH-IF-IOP/DASH-IF-IOP.bs.md

 	<figcaption>The availability window determines which [=media segments=] are available, based on where their end point lies.</figcaption>
 </figure>

-A service SHALL ensure that all [=media segments=] that have an <em>end point</em> inside or at the end of the availability window are available.
+A service SHALL ensure that all [=media segments=] that have their end point inside or at the end of the availability window are available.

 Advisement: It is the responsibility of the service to ensure that [=media segments=] are available to clients when they are described as available by the MPD.
 To define proper availability timing, one must consider the entire publishing flow through the CDN, not only when the origin server makes data available to the CDN.